 As you continue your Accounts A Level course, you'll develop your skills further, and study more complex areas of accounting.
 You'll learn about sources of finance, accounting for limited companies, and inventory valuation.
 You'll also look at the management accounting specialities of budgeting, manufacturing accounts, capital investment appraisal and more.

-This course prepares candidates for the AQA Accounting A Level syllabus (2120), for examinations in June 2012 and later years.
+This course prepares candidates for the AQA Accounting A Level syllabus (2120), for examinations in June 2016.

 The A Level in Accounting is split into four units: